AsleyR/Data-Visualizer/README.md

 <h1> Project Description</h1>

 A python program that visualizes data from a `.csv` file.
-It uses the [PySimpleGui](https://github.com/PySimpleGUI) gui library for its GUI, and [PyDub](https://github.com/jiaaro/pydub/) for some simple error audio handling.
+It uses the [PySimpleGui](https://github.com/PySimpleGUI) python library for its GUI.

 At the moment, this program can only read data from `.csv` files, but in the future I plan on adding support for other filetypes, and an option to connect to a SQL or a MongoDb database.